-In connection with the Company entering into a \$225,000,000 term loan and security agreement on November 17, 2020 (the "Term Loan") the Company paid a fee in the amount of \$1,000,000 to Kanders & Company, in consideration of the significant support received by the Company from employees of Kanders & Company, including, without limitation: (i) assisting the Company in identifying, screening and contacting potential financing sources; (ii) evaluating proposals received from potential financing sources; (iii) advising the Company with respect to the form and structure of available financing arrangements; (iv) structuring and negotiating the Term Loan; and (v) assisting the Company's management in making presentations to our Board in connection with its approval of the Term Loan.
+In connection with the Company's acquisition of Cyalume Technologies, Inc, CT SAS Holdings, Inc. and Cyalume Technologies SAS (collectively "Cyalume") on May 4, 2022, the Company paid a fee in the amount of \$1,000,000 to Kanders & Company in consideration of the significant support received by the Company from the employees of Kanders & Company, including, without limitation: (i) assisting the Company with its due diligence investigation of Cyalume; (ii) structuring and negotiating the terms of the Cyalume acquisition; and (iii) assisting the Company's management in making presentations to our Board in connection with its approval of the Cyalume acquisition.
 Mr. Warren B. Kanders, the Company's Chief Executive Officer, is a member of the board of directors and sole stockholder of Kanders & Company.